• 00Days

 How will Q&A work?

-Questions from the audience will be collected via the virtual platform.
+Questions from the audience will be collected via the congress app.

-It is the chairperson’s responsibility to ensure that they are checking the virtual platform for any questions asked.
+It is the chairperson’s responsibility to ensure that they are checking the congress app for any questions asked.

 • Session information including the title of the session, speaker names, presentation titles and presentation lengths